Optical Character Recognition

 One of the issues with OCR technology is that the accuracy may not be 100%.
 For example in the image below "21.08.2018" could be captured as "2I.O8.2OI8".
 Hence, you need a second system that validates the output of the OCR engine.

-2. Text Categorization
+2. Text categorization

 OCR technology identifies characters and then combines those characters into words.
 However, for business use, it is important to identify what those words mean.
 For example, OCR technology will give the output “Invoice No: 12345” where “Invoice No” represents the “invoice_number_key” and “12345” represents “invoice_number_value".
 This is where you need intelligence built on top of base OCR technology to make the identified text usable.